The 20 Best Stomach Cancer Doctors Near Me in Maryland, US

 Offers Telehealth

 Josephine (Joy) Feliciano, M.D., is an assistant professor of oncology at The Johns Hopkins University School of Medicine and a faculty member of the Johns Hopkins Kimmel Cancer Center.
 She serves as medical director of the Thoracic Oncology Program at Johns Hopkins Bayview Medical Center, as well as co-director of the outpatient oncology clinic at Johns Hopkins Bayview.
 Dr. Feliciano completed both undergraduate and postgraduate medical training at Georgetown University, as well as residency training, where she was selected as chief resident.
 She spent three years at Northwestern completing clinical training in hematology and oncology, then joined the faculty at University of Maryland Greenberg Cancer Center.
 At the University of Maryland, Feliciano focused on lung cancer screening and health disparities research for patients with lung cancer.
 While there, she also earned a certificate degree in the Epidemiology and Human Genetics Program for Clinical Investigation.
 Dr. Feliciano is also a member of the Miller Coulson Academy of Clinical Excellence.
 She also serves as the inaugural Medical Director of the Sidney Kimmel Cancer Diagnostic and Treatment Planning Center.
 Dr. Feliciano is rated as an Experienced provider by MediFind in the treatment of Stomach Cancer.
-Her top areas of expertise are Non-Small Cell Lung Cancer (NSCLC), Lung Cancer, Small Cell Lung Cancer (SCLC), and Gastroesophageal Junction Cancer.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Non-Small Cell Lung Cancer (NSCLC), Lung Cancer, Small Cell Lung Cancer (SCLC), and EGFR Positive Lung Cancer.
+Dr. Feliciano is board certified in American Board Of Internal Medicine.

 What is the definition of Stomach Cancer?